kyma-project/eventing-manager/README.md

    kubectl edit -n kyma-system kyma default-kyma
    ```

-   The spec part should have the following:
+   The spec part should contain the following:

    ```yaml
    ...